skipbaki/Sales-Dashboard/README.md

 ## Project Overview

 A sales analytics dashboard built with Python and PostgreSQL.
-This project features an interactive Streamlit web interface, automated data visualizations, and robust SQL queries to analyze sales performance, track top products and customers, and generate insightful business reports.
-Perfect for learning database management, data visualization, and full-stack analytics development.
+This project features an interactive Streamlit web interface, automated data visualizations, and SQL queries to analyze sales performance, track top products and customers, and generate insightful business reports.
+I made this project specially for beginners to learn database management, data visualization, and full-stack analytics development with SQL + Python.

-**It’s designed as a beginner-friendly end-to-end data project that combines SQL + Python skills**

 ---